lopezpdvn/aspnet5co/pages/dotnet-future-2015.md

 Microsoft continues to be involved with the Mono project, Xamarin and Unity.

-*Mono* is an open source project that develops a Ecma-standard complian, .NET Framework-compatible set of tools, most notably a C# compiler and a CLR.
+*Mono* is an open source project that develops a Ecma-standard compliant, .NET Framework-compatible set of tools, most notably a C# compiler and a CLR.

 *Xamarin* is a software company that creates .NET development tools to create